sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

-User Group Role Permission
+User/Group/Role/Permission
 ==========================

 Fire Insights supports Users, Groups, Roles, Permissions.
 A User can belong to multiple groups and have multiple roles.

-Each role can have multiple permissions.
+Each role can have multiple permissions associated with it.

 Groups
 ------